 CVS Health Corporation is one of the world’s largest retail pharmacies and health care companies with over $180 billion in annual revenue.
-It was only a matter of time before the corporate giant got involved in CBD and it recently announced details of its plans to stock CBD topicals in eight of its American stores.
+It was only a matter of time before the corporate giant got involved in CBD, and it now stocks CBD topicals in at least eight of its American stores.

 Jumping on the CBD Bandwagon